Updated: April 5, 2023 - 12 min read

 Making the distance insignificant: remote tools and techniques

-Considering these limitations to remote work, there are plenty of solutions that can be applied which limit the problems caused by distance to 0.01%.
+Considering these limitations to remote work, there are plenty of solutions that can be applied that limit the problems caused by distance to 0.01%.
 You can be a PM and work remotely, no doubt.